-As a Full-time MBA, the majority of your classes will take place at our Bunhill Row campus near Moorgate tube station.
-However, your will have some classes at our Aldersgate Campus near St Paul’s Cathedral.
+As a Full-time MBA, the majority of your classes will take place at our Bunhill Row and Aldersgate campuses near Barbican, Moorgate and Old Street tube stations.
 You can find out directions to our campuses here.

 Once your begin your studies, you will be eligible for a Student Oyster card which entitles you to a 30% discount on adult-rate travel cards and season tickets.
 You can find out more here.

-The Transport for London (TfL) website has some excellent resources such as journey planners, train and bus route maps and details about the Santander cycle hire scheme.We would recommend familisaring yourself with the London Tube Map.
+The Transport for London (TfL) website has some excellent resources such as journey planners, train and bus route maps and details about the Santander cycle hire scheme.We would recommend familiarising yourself with the London Tube Map.

-We also recommend the Citymapper website and smartphone app when planning any journeys in London.
+We also recommend the Citymapper website and app when planning any journeys in London.